OpenGammaProject/Open-Gamma-Detector/docs/README.md

+## Docs

-## This directory contains all the external assets needed (images, ...)
+This folder includes all the files needed for the README and stuff.